mkudija/Creighton-Model-Chart/README.md

 ## Example Chart
 ![Example](https://github.com/mkudija/Creighton-Model-Chart/blob/master/Charts/example1.png)

+## Disclaimer
+This software is not endorsed or in any way affiliated with the Pope Paul VI Institute or the "Official Creighton Model".
+It is intended only to facilitate electronic vizualization instead of paper charts with physical stickers.
+The user provides determination of what to chart via data files in [`Data/`](https://github.com/mkudija/Creighton-Model-Chart/tree/master/Data).

 ## Background
 According to the [United States Conference of Catholic Bishops](http://www.usccb.org/issues-and-action/marriage-and-family/natural-family-planning/what-is-nfp/), Natural Family Planning (NFP) is "the general title for the scientific, natural and moral methods of family planning that can help married couples either achieve or postpone pregnancies."